Code of Ethical & Professional Conduct

 5.01 Composition of the Board of Ethical and Professional Conduct hereafter referred to as the “Board.”

-5.01.3 The faculty members and faculty alternates will be appointed to three-year, staggered terms by the Dean.
+5.01.3 The faculty members and faculty alternates representing each academic department will be appointed to three-year, staggered terms by the Dean.
 All necessary faculty appointments will be made by the Dean at a spring faculty meeting.
 The Dean’s Office Representative is appointed by the Dean at the time it is determined a Board Hearing is necessary.

-5.01.4 The Chairperson will be the P5 member with the most votes from the Pharmacy Council Election, and the Vice-Chairperson will be a faculty member selected by the Dean.
+5.01.5 The Chairperson will be the P5 member with the most votes from the Pharmacy Council Election, and the Vice-Chairperson will be the Dean’s Office Representative.

 5.02 The duties of the Board Chairperson:

 5.02.1 To call all meetings of the Board and to preside at all meetings.

 5.02.2 To receive and review, with the Vice-Chairperson, all notifications of alleged violations of the Code, and to notify all parties involved in the alleged violation as described in Section 11.00 and 12.00.

 5.02.3 To submit to the Dean within 48 hours or two (2) working days, a written report of all findings and recommendations of the Board.